-As of March 31, 2019, Carll's Corner, located in Bridgeton, New Jersey, Fort Washington Center, located in Fort Washington, Pennsylvania, and Suffolk Plaza, located in Suffolk, Virginia, have been classified as "real estate held for sale" on the accompanying consolidated balance sheet.
+As of June 30, 2019, Carll's Corner, located in Bridgeton, New Jersey, and Suffolk Plaza, located in Suffolk, Virginia, have been classified as "real estate held for sale" on the accompanying consolidated balance sheet.

 The Company, when applicable, conducts a continuing review of the values for all properties "held for sale" based on final sales prices and sales contracts entered into.
 Impairment charges/reversals, if applicable, are based on a comparison of the carrying values of the properties with either (1) actual sales prices less costs to sell for properties sold, or contract amounts for properties in the process of being sold, (2) estimated sales prices, less costs to sell, based on discounted cash flow or income capitalization analyses, if no contract amounts are being negotiated (see Note 4 - "Fair Value Measurements"), or (3) with respect to land parcels, estimated sales prices, less costs to sell, based on comparable sales completed in the selected market areas.
-Prior to the Company's determination to dispose of properties, which are subsequently reclassified to "held for sale", the Company performed recoverability analyses based on the estimated undiscounted cash flows that were expected to result from the real estate investments' use and eventual disposal.
-The projected undiscounted cash flows of each property reflects that the carrying value of each real estate investment would be recovered.
-However, as a result of the properties' meeting the "held for sale" criteria, such properties were written down to the lower of their carrying value and estimated fair values less costs to sell.
+Prior to the Company's determination to dispose of properties, which are subsequently reclassified to "held for sale", the Company performed recoverability analyses based on the estimated undiscounted cash flows that were expected to result from the real estate investments" use and result of the properties and flow sole and flow sole ach properties were written down to the lower of their carrying value and estimated fair values less costs tos sell.